jakobzhao/geog371/labs/lab01/readme.md

 ```
 >**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

 3\.
 In fact, you can use any text editor to generate Markdown files.
-If you do not have `Typora` at hand, you can also use `Webstorm` to craft Markdown files.
-To enable `Webstorm` to recognize the markdown syntax, you need to install a plugin named `Markdown Navigator`.
+If you do not have `Typora` at hand, you can use `Webstorm` as well.
+To enable `Webstorm` to recognize the markdown syntax, you will need to install a plugin named `Markdown Navigator`.
 To do that, open `Webstorm`, on the top menu, navigate through `File->Settings...`.
-In the popped up wind, click `Plugins` tab, and then click the "install jetbrain plugin.." on the bottom left of the window.
-In the newly poped-up window, search "markdown navigator" in the search box, as a result, the plugin "Markdown Navigator" appears, and you will need to install this plugin by pressing the green botton "install".
-Once installed, you will need to restart `WebStorm` to activiate this change.
+In the popped up window, click `Plugins` tab, and then click the `install jetbrain plugin...` on the bottom left of the window.
+In the newly popped-up window, search "markdown navigator" in the search box, as a result, the plugin "Markdown Navigator" will be found out.
+Then, you will need to install this plugin by pressing the green button `install`.
+Once installed, you might want to restart `WebStorm` to activate this change.
 Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub

 Once you have drafted out your resume in the `resume.md` file.
-You will upload this file to the **root** of the project repository `https://github.com/[account_username]/[account_username].github.io` on GitHub.
-You can use two ways as listed below interchangeably.
+You will upload this file to the **root** of the project repository `https://github.com/[account_username]/[account_username].github.io` .
+In general, there are three solutions to complete this task, we will introduce them one by one.

 #### 3.3.1 Drag & drop

 1\.
-Since the `resume.md` file will be uploaded to the root of the repository, you need to navigate to the front page of your repository `https://github.com/[account_username]/[account_username].github.io` using a web browser such as Chrome.
+Open a web browser such as `Chrome`, navigate to the front page of the repository you have just created.

 2\.
-Next, use your mouse to drag the `resume.md` file to the front page of the project repository.
-Once you see a notice saying **Drop to upload your files**, you can now release your mouse.
+Next, use your mouse to drag the `resume.md` file to the front page.
+Once you see a notice saying **Drop to upload your files**, you can then release your mouse.
 A new interface will appear as below.

-Certainly, you can drag and drop multiple files and/or folders.
+> **Note:** Certainly, you can drag and drop multiple files and/or folders.
 In this lab, we just upload one single file.

 ![](img/after-the-drop.png)

 3\.
-Before you press the green button `Commit Changes`, you can add a name and/or some descriptions for this commit.
-It will help you organize and keep a record of your repository.
+Before pressing the green button `Commit Changes`, you might want to add a title and/or some descriptions for this commit.
+It will help you organize your commits.

 #### 3.3.2 Git push

-You can also upload the `resume.md` through `git push` command.
+You can also upload the `resume.md` through `git push` command on either command prompt or terminal.

 1\.
 Download the repository  `https://github.com/[account_username]/[account_username].github.io`  following the instruction in Section 2 ***"Download the course material”***.

 2\.
 In the root directory of the downloaded repository, please copy the edited `resume.md` to the root.